The Naim Atom Review. This HiFi All in One challenged my Belief system.

 THIS IS MUSIC, nothing more or less.
 It’s not for tweakers or those who like to change things out regularly like dacs, preamps, tubes, etc. It’s a simple one box solution that you turn on and forget.
 It’s there ready at a moments notice to just stream music for you and not only look amazing while doing it, but sounding truly high end for a not so high end price.
 The good news is that it will sound just as good in 10 years as it does today.

-This Atom is a rarity in the world of High end audio.
-In fact, in all of my HiFi years the Atom would be the first product I would say should win a “product of the decade” award.
+In all of my HiFi years the Atom would be the first product I would say should win a “product of the decade” award.
 Not just for its sound quality, but for what it brings to the table for so little in this crazy HiFi world of insanely priced products.
 Some of these HiFi products cam cost more than my house did when I bought it.
 Crazy, and not needed to enjoy music.

 Anyone can have this up and running in 5-10 minutes, and it also saves you a ton on cables.
 No interconnects needed.
 No special power cords needed (I tried with a blue heaven cord and it did make some improvements but not huge) and it sounds amazing right out of the box.
 The DAC included is fantastic and sounds so musical and smoother than most uber detailed DACS today.